-- In 2008, 1.2 million people died from cancer, representing about a third of all deaths in the Region of the Americas. - The number of cancer deaths in the Americas is projected to increase from 1.2 million to 2.1 million between 2008 and 2030. - About 45% of the cancer deaths in the Americas in 2008 occurred in Latin America and the Caribbean. - Cervical cancer mortality rates are seven times higher in Latin America and the Caribbean than in North America, highlighting health disparities. - About 30% of the cancer deaths could be avoided by changes in lifestyle and healthier behaviors. - The vast majority of cancer deaths are preventable: for example, every year over 250,000 people in the Americas die from cancer linked to tobacco. - Vaccination against the human papilloma virus (HPV) and screening for pre-cancer or cancer are key tools to prevent over 80,000 new cervical cancer cases diagnosed every year.
+- In the Region of the Americas, there were 2.8 million new cases and 1.3 million deaths from cancer in 2012. - The number of cancer deaths in the Americas is projected to increase from 1.3 million to 2.1 million between 2012 and 2030. - About 47% of the cancer deaths in the Americas in 2012 occurred in Latin America and the Caribbean. - Cervical cancer mortality rates are three times higher in Latin America and the Caribbean than in North America, highlighting health disparities. - About 30% of the cancer deaths could be avoided by changes in lifestyle and healthier behaviors. - The vast majority of cancer deaths are preventable: for example, every year over 260,200 people in the Americas die from lung cancer, strongly linked to tobacco. - Vaccination against the human papilloma virus (HPV) and screening for pre-cancer or cancer are key tools to prevent over 83,100 new cervical cancer cases diagnosed every year.